Geenz/GeenzShade/README.md

 ```

 ## GzPBR
 A comprehensive, physically-based rendering (PBR) shader system for Unity that implements the glTF 2.0 specification with advanced material extensions.
-GeenzShade provides a high-quality, artist-friendly shader solution with support for modern rendering techniques and VRChat-specific goodies such as light volumes.
+GeenzShade provides an artist-friendly shader solution with support for modern rendering techniques and VRChat-specific goodies such as light volumes.

 ### Features